6th Annual CSF/CJSF

 California Scholarship Federation/ California Junior Scholarship Federation

-Presenter: Stephanie Peterson, Past President and members of the CSF/CJSF Student Advisory Board
+Presenter: Stephanie Peterson, Student Involvement Coordinator and members of the CSF/CJSF Student Advisory Board

 Virtual Student Leadership Conference Videos/Media